 User interface or UI testing is conducted to check multiple aspects of a software that the end-user might interact with.
 Testing UIs or GUIs ensures that the visual elements of the software function as expected.

 In this stage, QAs check visual symbols and graphics, including text, fonts, buttons and colors, among other elements, to make sure the UI functions don’t have any bugs.
+Incorporating advanced UI testing tools can significantly enhance this process, providing more efficient and accurate validation of user interfaces.

 As part of UI testing, the software's visuals are tested on different browsers, screens and devices to ensure that people using any browser-device-OS combination can use it easily.
 The process of cross-browser testing is particularly important to test any web application.